rust-lang/rfcs/text/0000-rand-core.md

 some of the traits concerned, such as `Rng` and `SeedableRng`, will be of interest to end users and will be documented appropriately.

-It is intended that crates publishing RNG implementations will depend on the `rand-core` crate directly, and not on the `rand` crate.
+It is intended that crates publishing RNG implementations may depend on the `rand-core` crate directly, and not on the `rand` crate.

 Crates mainly using integral (especially `u32` and `u64`) or byte sequence